• City & RTO

 • Q3.
 What is an example of car depreciation?

-Ans: The example of depreciation for cars is when you buy a car worth Rs.
+Ans: The example of depreciation on cars is when you buy a car worth Rs.
 12 Lakh and sell it two years later for Rs.
 10 Lakh, you lose Rs.
 2 Lakh in the process, facing a depreciation of ~20%.
 This reduced value of your car is referred to as vehicle depreciation.

 • Q4.
 What are the fastest depreciating cars in India?